-Stifel, Nicolaus & Company, Incorporated ("Stifel"), is principally engaged in retail brokerage, securities trading, investment advisory, and related financial services throughout the United States.
-Although we have offices throughout the United States, our major geographic area of concentration is in the Midwest and Mid-Atlantic regions, with a growing presence in the Northeast, Southeast and Western United States.
+Stifel, Nicolaus & Company, Incorporated ("Stifel"), is principally engaged in brokerage, securities trading, investment banking, investment advisory, and related financial services throughout the United States.
+We have offices throughout the United States.
 We provide securities brokerage services, including the sale of equities, mutual funds, fixed income products, insurance, and banking products to our clients.
 We are a wholly-owned subsidiary of Stifel Financial Corp. (the "Parent").
 We are a registered broker-dealer and investment advisor under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), a member of the New York Stock Exchange, Inc. and the Financial Industry Regulatory Authority, Inc. ("FINRA").